Operations Management Committee

 Emergency Medicine Operations Management Podcasts

-In this podcast series, Joseph Guarisco, MD FAAEM, ED Chair at Ochsner Hospital (New Orleans, LA), is joined by guests to discuss operations management issues for the emergency physician.
-Dr. Guarisco is the chair of the Operations Management Committee of the American Academy of Emergency Medicine (AAEM).
-Join him each month as he discusses issues of importance to emergency physicians.
+In this podcast series, Joseph Guarisco, MD FAAEM, a past chair of the AAEM Operations Management Committee, is joined by guests to discuss operations management issues for the emergency physician.
+Join him as he discusses issues of importance to emergency physicians.
 Listen Today!

 Interested in joining but want to chat with committee members first?
 Have general inquiries about operations management?